-A. Population Specific Service Definition and Required Components
+A. Adult Population Specific Service Definition and Required Components

-Medically Monitored Intensive Inpatient Services (ASAM Level 3.7) - Adult is an organized service delivered by clinical and support staff in a 24-hour facility providing professionally directed evaluation, observation, medical monitoring, and addiction treatment.
+Medically Monitored Intensive Inpatient Services ASAM Criteria, Third Edition, Level 3.7 - Adult is an organized service delivered by clinical and support staff in a 24-hour facility.
+This service provides ing professionally directed evaluation, observation, medical monitoring, and addiction treatment.
 Services are delivered under a defined set of licensed professional approved policies and protocols.
-This level of care is for an adult beneficiary experiencing functional limitations in dimensions one, two, or three.
+This level of care is for an adult beneficiary aged 18 and over who is experiencing functional limitations in dimensions one, two, or three.

 Medically Monitored Intensive Inpatient Services - Adult programs operate under protocols for the management of medical or behavioral health emergencies.
-Programs are staffed by an interdisciplinary team (including physicians, nurses, addiction counselors, and behavioral health specialists) trained and experienced in working with adults diagnosed with substance use disorders and available 24 hours a day.
-Medically Monitored Intensive Inpatient Service is appropriate for a beneficiary whose subacute biomedical and emotional, behavioral, or cognitive problems are so severe that they require inpatient treatment, but who do not need the full resources of an acute care general hospital or a medically managed inpatient treatment program.
+Programs are staffed by an interdisciplinary team that includes fineluding physicians, nurses, addiction counselors, and behavioral health specialists who are available 24 hours a day.)
+Staff shall be trained and experienced in working with adults diagnosed with substance use disorders. and available 24 hours a day.
+Medically Monitored Intensive Inpatient Service This service is appropriate for a beneficiary whose subacute biomedical and emotional, behavioral, or cognitive problems are so severe that they require inpatient treatment.
+A beneficiary meeting this level of care does but who do not need the full resources of an acute care general hospital or a medically managed inpatient treatment program.

-Support systems must include physician monitoring, nursing care, and observation, available based on clinical judgment.
+Support systems This service must include physician monitoring, nursing care, and observation, available based on clinical judgment.
 A physician shall be available to assess the adult in person within 24 hours of admission and thereafter as medically necessary.
-Nursing staff shall conduct an alcohol or other drug-focused nursing assessment at the time of admission and are responsible for monitoring the beneficiary's progress and medication administration.
-Support systems must also have the availability of specialized medical consultation; ability to arrange for appropriate medical procedures, including indicated laboratory and toxicology testing; ability to arrange for appropriate medical and psychiatric treatment through consultation, referral and direct affiliations with other levels of care to effectively facilitate the beneficiary's transition into ongoing treatment and recovery.
+Nursing staff A Registered Nurse (RN) shall conduct an alcohol or other drug-focused nursing assessment at the time of admission.
+The RN is and are responsible for monitoring the beneficiary's progress and medication administration.

+Support systems This service must include also have:

+- a. the availability of specialized medical consultation; - b. the ability to arrange for appropriate medical procedures, including indicated laboratory and toxicology testing; - c. the ability to arrange for appropriate medical and psychiatric treatment through consultation, referral; and - d. direct affiliations with other levels of care to effectively facilitate the beneficiary's transition into ongoing treatment and recovery.

-Medically Monitored Intensive Inpatient Services -Adult providers shall coordinate with housing providers (local housing authorities, Oxford Houses) and the beneficiary's Tailored Care Manager or care coordinator to support the beneficiary's transition to safe and stable housing after discharge.
+Medically Monitored Intensive Inpatient Services - Adult providers shall coordinate with services to support the beneficiary's transition to safe and stable housing after discharge.
+This may include housing providers, with housing providers (local housing authorities, Oxford Houses) and the beneficiary's Tailored Care Manager or care coordinator to support the beneficiary's transition to safe and stable housing after discharge.